Carlo D'Este: Career and other work

-A&E adapted his biography of George S. Patton to television for its Biography (TV series) (and, presumably, its Biography Channel) in 1995.
-In 1996, C-SPAN interviewed him about that book on its Booknotes program.

 Awards and honors

 He was awarded the Andrew J. Goodpaster Prize by the American Veterans Center, 2010.

-He delivered the annual Kemper Lecture on Winston Churchill at Westminster, College, Fulton, Missouri, 2010.
+He delivered the annual Kemper Lecture on Winston Churchill at Westminster College, Fulton, Missouri, 2010.

 In 2011, he received the $100,000 Pritzker Literature Award for Lifetime Achievement in Military Writing.
-The award includes an honorarium, citation and medallion, sponsored by the Chicago-based Tawani Foundation.
+The award includes an honorarium, citation and medallion.
+It is sponsored by the Chicago-based Tawani Foundation.
 As part of the award, he gave an interview at the Pritzker Military Museum & Library on October 21, 2011, reflecting on his writing career in the field of World War II scholarship.